-6.30 Within school, we have a filtering system which is run centrally by the ICT services team, which filters and monitors online activity.
-Any concerns are passed directly to this central team to deal with immediately.
-We have a weekly visit from the ICT technician who can deal with any issues if they aren't needed to be dealt with immediately, due to risk.
+6.30 At Alderman Peel High School, access to online material is subject to filtering and monitoring using Norfolk County Council filtering processes, adhering to the DfE filtering and monitoring standards.
+Additional websites are added to filtering lists as they are discovered and all staff should report any concerning websites to the Network Team.
+Student use is monitored using Impero Software with alerts reviewed and actioned as appropriate.
 More details can be found in our policies on Online Safety and Mobile and Smart Technology which consider the 4Cs, content, contact, conduct and commerce and reflect the fact that many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).

-6.31 At Wells-next-the-Sea Primary and Nursery School we recognise that technology, and risks and harms related to the internet evolve and change rapidly.
+6.31 At Alderman Peel High School we recognise that technology, and risks and harms related to the internet evolve and change rapidly.
 Therefore, we carry out an annual review of our approach to online safety, supported by a risk assessment (on at least an annual basis) that considers and reflects the risks that children face in our setting.
-We also communicate with parents and carers to reinforce the importance of children being safe online.
+We also communication with parents and carers to reinforce the importance of children being safe online.